joshi4/next.js/errors/no-cache.md

 #### Render

-Caching for all major frameworks including Next.js is enabled by default.
+Build caching for all major frameworks including Next.js is enabled by default.

 #### CircleCI